 Surgeons can sometimes use part of the small or large intestine to make a urinary reservoir, which is a storage pouch that sits inside the body.
 With these procedures, the patient does not need a urinary bag.
 For some patients, the surgeon is able to connect the pouch to the urethra, creating what is called a neobladder, so the patient can pass urine out of the body.
 However, the patient may need to insert a thin tube called a catheter if the neobladder is not fully emptied of urine.
 Also, patients with a neobladder will no longer have the urge to urinate and will need to learn to urinate on a consistent schedule.
 For other patients, an internal (inside the abdomen) pouch made of small intestine is created and connected to the skin on the abdomen or belly button (umbilicus) through a small stoma (an example is an "Indiana Pouch").
 With this approach, patients do not need to wear a bag.
 Patients drain the internal pouch multiple times a day by inserting a catheter through the small stoma and immediately removing the catheter.
 Your health care team will help you adapt to these changes.

 Living without a bladder can affect a patient’s quality of life.
 Finding ways to keep all or part of the bladder is an important treatment goal.
 For some people with muscle-invasive bladder cancer, treatment plans involving chemotherapy and radiation therapy after optimal TURBT (see "Bladder preservation" in Treatments by Stage) may be used as an alternative to removing the bladder.

 The side effects of bladder cancer surgery depend on the procedure.
-Research has shown that having a surgeon with bladder cancer expertise can improve the outcome of people with bladder cancer.
+Research has shown that having a surgeon with expertise in bladder cancer can improve the outcome of people with bladder cancer.
 Patients should talk with their doctor in detail to understand exactly what side effects may occur, including urinary and sexual side effects, and how they can be managed.
 In general, side effects may include: